 Orange Shirt Day

-Wear an orange shirt to school on Thursday, September 29
+Wear an orange shirt to school on Thursday, September 26

 September 30th is Truth and Reconciliation Day in Canada.
-Our school, most public institutions around the province, and many public institutions around the country, will be closed.
-At Lord Tweedsmuir Secondary, we encourage all students and staff to wear an orange shirt in school on Thursday, September 29, as well as on September 30th.
+Our school will be closed that day as the nation takes time to face the truth of our history and considers a path forward of reconciliation.
+As a school community, we continue to learn more about Truth and Reconciliation.
+At Lord Tweedsmuir Secondary, we encourage all students and staff to wear an orange shirt in school on Thursday, September 26, as well as on September 30th.

 source: Province of British Columbia